veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-3.md

 ![List Nodes Image]({{ "/assets/get_nodes.jpg" | absolute_url }}){: .center-image }

 # 10. Configuring kubectl for Remote Access
-In this section, we will generate kubeconfig file for admin.
+In this section, we will generate kubeconfig file for `admin` user.
 The kubeconfig file requires Kubernetes API server IP which is nginx load balancer docker container’s IP

 {% highlight shell %}
 # On host